Organisational member of BACP No. 219282.

 Q. What do I need to know about further study at Convergence College or elsewhere?

 Ans.
 Students wishing to study at Ma, or MSc, or even higher (Doctorate) will need to demonstrate (by previous education levels, or life, or work experience) to the Institute / Uni that they are applying to, that they are competent to study and to pass at that post graduate level of work.
-It is also possible to negotiate acceptance to start an Ma degree without a first degree, if you have life/work experience or equivalent studies.
-Example: One Psychotherapist that we know, was accepted in recent years, to study, first at Ba Degree level in Theology,next at Ba (Honours) degree in Laws and a Master’s Degree level in Integrative Psychotherapy without a first degree.
+It is also possible in some Universities to negotiate acceptance to start an Ma degree without a first degree, if you have life/work experience or equivalent studies.
+Example: One Psychotherapist that we know, was accepted in recent years, to study, first at Ba Degree level in Theology, next at Ba (Honours) degree in Laws and a Master’s Degree level in Integrative Psychotherapy without a first degree.
 Previous education or life experience counts and if you are confident you are able to work at graduate or post degree level.
 Did you know Professor Erik Erikson did not hold a first degree, he only held two undergraduate Higher Diplomas.

 Q. What level is the Convergence 4 Year Professional Diploma?